Sean Canfield: Professional career

-He was rated the 16th best quarterback in the 2010 NFL Draft by NFLDraftScout.com.
-He was selected by the New Orleans Saints with the 239th overall pick.
+He was rated the 16th best quarterback in the 2010 NFL draft by NFLDraftScout.com.
+He was selected by the New Orleans Saints in the seventh round with the 239th overall pick.
 Prior to being waived on August 31, he was competing for the backup quarterback position behind starter Drew Brees.
 During the 2010 season, Canfield spent time jumping back and forth from the active roster to the practice squad without seeing any game action.
 He was re-signed to the active roster from the practice squad following the season, but was waived during final roster cuts again on September 3, 2011.
 He spent time on the team's practice squad and active roster again during the season.
 He was re-signed to the active roster following the season on January 14, 2012.
 On August 31, 2012, the Saints cut Canfield.